Victorville, California: History

 In the 1870s, Heber "Pete" Huntington established a stage stop, Huntington Station, at Mormon Crossing.
 Also a Mormon pioneer, Huntington was leader Brigham Young's nephew.
 Huntington later bought out the Stoddard brothers, who had a waystation halfway to today's Barstow from Victorville, and the Meachams, who ran the stage stop named Fish Ponds or Mormon Grocery.

 In 1885, the newly established telegraph station at the railroad siding of "Victor", named for the California Southern Railroad's General Manager Jacob Nash Victor, was the beginning of what developed as today's Old Town Victorville.
 The village that sprang up around that railroad facility became known by the same name of Victor.

 In 1901, at the suggestion of local postmistress Abbey Turner, the U.S. Post Office Department changed that name to Victorville to stop the postal confusion with the town of Victor, Colorado.

-In 1926, U.S. Route 66 was begun, being marked in many areas on existing roads.
+In 1926, US 66 was begun, being marked in many areas on existing roads.
 In Victorville, US 66 is marked on D and Seventh streets, with a section of Interstate 15 going towards the Cajon Pass.
 It is the primary street through Old Town Victorville.

 In 1940, Herman J. Mankiewicz and John Houseman wrote the first two drafts of the screenplay for the film Citizen Kane in Victorville.
 They worked in seclusion for 12 weeks while residing at the North Verde Ranch, now called the Kemper Campbell Ranch.
 The quiet ranch allowed Mankiewicz to complete his writing without the temptation of drinking, as he struggled with alcoholism.

 The Victorville Army Airfield was constructed beginning in 1941.
 It was renamed the George Air Force Base when the U.S. Air Force was established in October 1947.
 After decades of service to the Air Force, in 1992 George Air Force Base was closed.
 Its land was turned over to other uses.
 Part of it is now the Southern California Logistics Airport.
 The former Air Force base housing area is now vacant.
 It forms a ghost town used for military training by troops from the U.S. Army's Fort Irwin Military Reservation.
 The Victorville Federal Penitentiary has been built on another part of the former air base.

 The city of Victorville was officially incorporated by the State of California on September 21, 1962.

-On August 14, 1977, actor Ron Haydock was struck and killed while hitchhiking near Victorville.

 In 2003, the Roy Rogers and Dale Evans Museum was moved from Victorville to Branson, Missouri.
 It closed before 2015.

 On November 3, 2007, Victorville hosted the DARPA Urban Challenge, a six-hour autonomous robot driving contest through the streets of the Southern California Logistics Airport.
 The $2 million first prize went to the Carnegie Mellon University team.